 For the general population or non strength-sport athletes, good technique shouldn’t be sacrificed…

-Prioritise movement quality.
+Prioritise movement quality over how much weight you are lifting.
 No one is going to move perfectly all the time but there are safe ranges of technique that should be worked within.
 Taking this approach will lead to long term progress and you becoming stronger and more athletic.

 Subscribe to the blog to receive a monthly update on all things Panthera Performance, the latest articles and health and fitness tips.
 Thanks!